-In Chrome, when you initially share your screen, a window shows up near the bottom of the screen as shown in Figure 8.
+In Chrome, when you initially share your screen, a window shows up near the bottom of the screen as shown in Figure 9.
 You can hide it by clicking the Hide link on this window.
-You still can stop sharing your screen by choose Stop Screen from the toolbar in the Backstage window in the browser.
+(Even after you hide this window, you can stop sharing your screen by choose Stop Screen from the toolbar in the Backstage window in the browser.)

-Figure 8.
+Figure 9.
 The "Stop Sharing" window shows up and covers up part of your presentation window.